How Long Nexium Takes to Heal GERD, Ulcers, Gastritis, and LPR?

 A. H. Pylori-related ulcers:

-- Small uncomplicated ulcer, the standard 14-day course of Nexium 20 mg twice may be sufficient to heal the ulcer.
+• For small uncomplicated ulcers, the standard 14-day course of Nexium 20 mg twice may be sufficient to heal the ulcer.
 However, your doctor may decide to continue Nexium if you have persistent or recurrent symptoms.

-- Then, a high dose of Nexium is given for 4 weeks to promote the healing of the ulcer.
+• Then, a high dose of Nexium is given for four weeks to promote the healing of the ulcer.

 B. Analgesic or NSAID-induced ulcers.